DIY safari inside the Chobe National Park

 We couldn’t have ended our trip to Botswana better.
 After leaving the Moremi Game Reserve, our trip between Botswana, Zimbabwe and Zambia continued towards Kasane, to enter the most spectacular park in Africa: the Chobe National Park.

-The Chobe National Park is located in the northeastern corner of Botswana, the Chobe River marks the northern border with Namibia and in the southeast with the Moremi Game Reserve.
+The Chobe National Park is located in the northeastern corner of Botswana and its river, the Chobe River, marks the northern border with Namibia and in the southeast with the Moremi Game Reserve.

 It is possible to enter with your own vehicle, but it must be a 4×4 because the roads are very sandy and without a 4×4 it is impossible to proceed.
 Remember to deflate the off-road tires, the staff will be able to suggest you in the best way.
 Make sure to have a tow linea and a jack in the car, they will help you if you get stuck.